MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 more or less, whereas the deep cell depends on a slower, diffusive timescale.
 We will begin by examining some of our :ref:`Diagnostics Per Level Statistics <baroc_stat_diags>` output, to assess how close we are to equilibration at different ocean model levels.
 Recall we've requested these statistics to be computed monthly.
-Alternatively, with some additional calculations, similar statistics could be computed using our annual mean :ref:`Diagnostics Package Choices <baroc_diags_parms>` (but hey, in addition to the higher frequency of output without taxing our storage requirements, isn't it simpler to let MITgcm do the statistical number crunching than to write matlab or python code?)

 Load diagnostics ``TRELAX_ave``, ``THETA_lv_avg``, and ``THETA_lv_std`` from file ``dynStDiag.nc``.
 In :numref:`baroclinic_gyre_trelax_timeseries`\a